 Annex: Zero Draft Stakeholder Contributions

-Adopt national e-health strategies focusing on integrating ICTs to support the priorities of the health sector and to provide reliable and affordable Internet connectivity to health/medical centres to the benefit of all citizens including marginalized and disadvantaged groups, especially in rural areas.
+Adopt national e-health strategies focusing on integrating ICTs to support the priorities of the health sector and to provide reliable and affordable Internet connectivity to health/medical centres to the benefit of all citizens including marginalized and disadvantaged groups women, and children especially in rural and slum areas.

 Use ICT to strengthen health services and access to medical information especially for citizens in remote and under-served areas in developing countries.

 Provide access to e-health applications to support health professionals working in remote areas.

-Establish networks for the exchange of medical information among various entities including medical agencies, providers of services on telemedicine, home health care, nursing care and livelihood (e.g. online patients’ records, remote medical care system, disease prevention, online visits registration systems, complaints, etc.).
+Encourage to establish networks for the exchange of medical information among various entities including medical agencies, providers of services on telemedicine, home health care, nursing care and livelihood (e.g. online patients’ records, remote medical care system, disease prevention, online visits registration systems, complaints, etc.).

-Create systems like electronic records of drug prescription, and self-management of lifestyle diseases to access and manage medical and health information by patients and individuals themselves.
+Encourage to create systems like electronic records of drug prescription, and self-management of lifestyle diseases to access and manage medical and health information by patients and individuals themselves.

 New technologies and services such as those that make up the “Internet of Things” and M2M Applications need to be adapted to ensure that developing countries can also benefit from them in the near future.